berikv/berikv.github.io/_posts/repairs/2025-03-06-sony-dd-walkman-broken-gear.md

 Flip the PCB over, careful not to break any of the other wires.

 Remove the Play, Stop, FF, FR buttons.
 Not only the button, but also the lever below it.
 The stop lever is held in place with a tab.
-Force it, but do not break it.
-Use a spudge / tweezer / flathead screwdriver to work the lever out of its position.
+Force it out.

-Remove the capston wheel by removing the three screws on the tape side.
+Remove the capstan wheel by removing its cover and the three screws on the tape side.

 Remove the motor.